hwpdalgleish/npxSpatial/README.md

 # npxSpatial
-Tools to analyse Neuropixels probe data in a spatial navigation context.
+Tools to import Neuropixels probe data and animal position data for analysis in a spatial navigation context.
+Designed to interface with Barry Lab Universal Matlab repository (see below).

 Refer to _example.m_ for intro to basic loading and plotting.

 Note this requires the following dependencies:
 - Phy/neuropixels file handling: https://github.com/cortex-lab/spikes/